leafingio/monolithic-node-seed/README.md

 * Dotenv (environment variables)
 * Logs (using Morgan)
 * Documentation (using Apidocs and Grunt)
+* Rate limit (limit number of requests in a certain period of time)
 * CRUD examples
 * Authentication with email/user and password
 * Helmet (Security with headers)